ossandust/midi-monitor/README.md

     3 : List of incoming MIDI messages         4 : List of outgoing MIDI messages

-    5 : Clear button for the MIDI IN listview  7 : Clear button for the MIDI OUT listview
+    5 : Clear button for the MIDI IN listview  6 : Clear button for the MIDI OUT listview

+    7 : Incoming Clock/ActiveSense indication  8 : Outgoing Clock/ActiveSense indication

-    6 : MIDI THRU function = forward all incoming MIDI messages to the MIDI OUT port
+    9 : MIDI THRU function = forward all incoming MIDI messages to the MIDI OUT port

+    10: Send button to transmit a MIDI message to the MIDI OUT port

-    8 : MIDI message selection : specify any MIDI message to be sent to the MIDI OUT port
+    11: MIDI message selection : specify any MIDI message to be sent to the MIDI OUT port

-    9 : Send button to transmit the selected MIDI message to the MIDI OUT port

 ## Author